-Cinema Paradiso – Sicily Vs Cinema Electra – Greece
+Cinema Paradiso – Sicily Vs Cinema Elektra – Loutraki Greece

 Why this happens?
 I don’t know, the mind and how it associates certain things is a mystery, to me at least!

-Cinema Paradiso is an indoor Cinema in Sicily, a few years after World War II, The Electra Cinema, outdoors and in Loutraki, Greece, first visited by me about twenty five years ago.
+Cinema Paradiso is an indoor Cinema in Sicily, a few years after World War II, The Elektra Cinema, outdoors and in Loutraki, Greece, was first visited by me about twenty five years ago.

-Maybe it’s the Italian scenery, the village life, so similar to Greek village life, whatever it is, I love both the film and the Electra cinema!
+Maybe it’s the Italian scenery, the village life, so similar to Greek village life, whatever it is, I love both the film, “Cinema Paradiso”, and the Elektra cinema!

-Cinema Paradiso, (A fictional cinema, in the fictional village of Giancaldo, Sicily) is a film about lost innocence and nostalgia.
+Cinema Paradiso, (A fictional cinema, in the fictional village of Giancaldo, Sicily) is a film, about lost innocence and nostalgia, directed by Giuseppe Tornatore.

 Here begins Toto’s love of films and a poignant relationship with Alfredo, who becomes a father-figure to him.

-Unbeknown to Alfredo; Toto has collected all the cut offs and keeps them in a box under his bed.
+Alfredo does as asked, however, unbeknownst to him, Toto has collected all the cut offs and has stored them in a box under his bed.

 Eventually, after being taught by Alfredo, Toto becomes the assistant projectionist and when offered a job on mainland Italy, Alfredo encourages him to accept.

-Alfredo has recognized Toto’s talent and knows that the small village of Giancaldo (Fictional) has nothing to offer him, he tells Toto:
+Alfredo has recognized Toto’s talent and knows that the small village of Giancaldo (Fictional) has nothing to offer him and so he advises Toto:

 “Don’t look back, don’t write, and don’t give in to nostalgia”

-Toto left and didn’t return until thirty years later, after being informed of Alfredo’s death.
+Toto left Sicily and didn’t return until thirty years later, after being informed of Alfredo’s death.

-After Alfredo’s funeral, Toto’s mother gives him a present from Alfredo, which he doesn’t open until he is home, it’s a film, a film made from all the cut out scenes that Toto’s mother had found under his bed and given to Alfredo.
+After Alfredo’s funeral, Toto’s mother gives him a present from Alfredo, which he doesn’t open until he is home, it’s a film, made from all the cut out scenes that Toto’s mother had found under his bed, and given to Alfredo.

 It is a beautiful film, if you haven’t seen it, you must!

-Open-air cinemas are the very essence of Greek summers, sadly; they are becoming a thing of the past.
+Open-air cinemas are the very essence of Greek summers, sadly, they are slowly becoming a thing of the past.

-When I first came to Loutraki there were four or five, now, I think the only one left is the Electra.
+When I first came to Loutraki there were four or five, now, I think the only one left is the Elektra.

-It sits by the harbour in Loutraki, surrounded by pine and eucalyptus trees, and vivid-coloured bougainvillea trailing over the walls.
+The Elektra, one of the most historic open air cinemas in Greece, which has been continuously operating since 1937, sits by the harbour in Loutraki, surrounded by pine and eucalyptus trees, with vivid-coloured bougainvillea trailing over the walls.

-It’s heaven to sit there on a summer evening, a cool breeze blowing off the sea, the gentle lapping of the waves and the heady aroma of jasmine, intermingled with the mouth watering smell of souvlaki being grilled, for the interval.
+It’s heaven to sit there on a summer evening with a cool breeze blowing off the sea, the gentle lapping of the waves and the heady aroma of jasmine, intermingled with the mouth watering smell of souvlaki being grilled, for the interval.

-Once the Electra has opened we know that summer has truly arrived.
+Once the Elektra has opened we know that summer has truly arrived.

-There are two showings every night, one at nine, when the sun has gone down, and one at eleven and on Tuesdays; children’s films, dubbed into Greek, all other films have Greek subtitles.
+There are two showings every night, one at nine, when the sun has gone down, and one at eleven.

 Through experience, I realized it was better to go to the early showing.